Gabriella439/nixos-in-production/manuscript/BigPicture.md

   The Nix build tool would automatically infer which tests depended on your project and rerun those.
 Other test runs and their results would be cached if their dependency tree did not include your changes.

 Some of these potential improvements are not specific to the Nix ecosystem.
 After all, you could attempt to create a script that automates the more painstaking multi-step process.
-However, you would likely need to reinvent large portions of the Nix ecosystem for this automation to be sufficiently robust and efficient:
+However, you would likely need to reinvent large portions of the Nix ecosystem for this automation to be sufficiently robust and efficient.
+For example:

 - *Do you maintain a file server for sharing intermediate build products?*

   You're likely implementing your own version of the Nix store and caching system

-- *Do you generate unique labels for build products to isolate them?*
+- *Do you generate unique labels for build products to isolate parallel workflows?*

   In the best case scenario, you label build products by a hash of their dependencies and you've reinvented Nix's hashing scheme.
 In the worst case scenario you're doing something less accurate (e.g. using timestamps in the labels instead of hashes).